stratisproject/Documentation/source/SmartContracts/auction-smart-contract.rst

 ::

-  public ISmartContractMapping<ulong> ReturnBalances
+    public ulong GetBalance(Address address)
     {
-    get
+        return this.PersistentState.GetUInt64($"Balances[{address}]");
+    }

+    private void SetBalance(Address address, ulong balance)
     {
-        return PersistentState.GetMapping<ulong>("ReturnBalances");
+        this.PersistentState.SetUInt64($"Balances[{address}]", balance);
     }
-  }

-``PersistentState.GetMapping`` returns a dictionary-like structure for storage.
+The above methods emulate a dictionary-like structure for storage.
 Using a standard .NET dictionary would require serializing and deserializing all the dictionary data every time it was updated.
-For dictionaries with thousands of entries (think balances of a token contract), this would require a significant amount of processing. ``ISmartContractMapping`` instead stores individual values directly into the underlying ``PersistentState``.
+For dictionaries with thousands of entries (think balances of a token contract), this would require a significant amount of processing.
+These methods instead store individual items in the underlying key/value store.

-If you require lists of information, you also have access to ``ISmartContractList`` and ``PersistentState.GetList``.

 ::